basicallydan/node-maintainer-talk/Notes.md

 ### I've written my Node module.
 Now what?

 Congratulations, you've finished a fine piece of work.
-Your module, `randomCheeseGenerator`, is going to enrich the programming lives of hundreds of dairy enthusiasts.
+Your module, `lnugTalkGenerator`, is going to make it easy for potential LNUG speakers to create new talks.

 But they can't benefit from your excellent work unless they know: